A Journey Through Egyptian Cuisine

 With time, food in Egypt evolved and changed with cultures.
 The Romans introduced new spices and ways of preparing and cooking food when they came, and the later Arab influences brought beloved dishes like koshari and falafel.

-During the 19th century, Egypt became more cosmopolitan, blending influences from Europe to the Middle East, resulting in a mixture of flavors and recipes that are enjoyed today.
-The cooking consists of a variety of methods involving ovens, clay pots, and grilling over open flames fads that are still a huge part of Egyptian food.
+During the 19th century, Egypt became more cosmopolitan, blending influences from Europe from the Middle East, resulting in a mixture of flavors and recipes that are enjoyed today.
+The cooking consists of a variety of methods involving ovens, clay pots, and grilling over open flames fads which are still a huge part of Egyptian food.
 Egyptian cuisine today is a treat, filled with history, culture, and love in sharing among family and friends.

 Discover Egyptian Food Delights